grnydawn/pyloco_task_xlsx2docxtable/README.rst

 converts Microsoft Excel file to a MS Word file.

-'xlsx2docxtable' task converts a sheet of Microsoft Excel file to a table in a MS Word file.
+'xlsx2docxtable' task converts sheets of Microsoft Excel file to tables in a MS Word file.

 Installation
 ------------